Tariq-C/sakura-fallen-syntax/README.md

 This is a high focus, high contrast cherry blossom paletted syntax.
 Feel free to use it and recommend changes if you have any.

+The image is quite large, if you want to see a higher quality image please click on the image below.

 Thank you,

 <img src="https://github.com/Tariq-C/sakura-fallen-syntax/blob/0f92873eacd62512e44349a70f55058bf0383047/Screen%20Cap.PNG" alt="Screen Cap" title="Screen Cap">